Bilateral Endoprosthetic Surgery of Hip and Knee

 How long does recovery take after bilateral surgery?

 Early mobilization usually starts immediately.
-The overall rehabilitation time often differs less than expected from two staged operations.
+The total rehabilitation time often differs less than expected from two staggered operations.

 Is the stress after the surgery not too great?